grap12/Developer-Portfolio/README.md

 # 🏛 Licenses

-© Copyright 2023 Ibrahim Memon
+© Copyright 2023 OMAR ECH CHENYGRY

 Don't care if you fork & play with it, but you're not allowed to publish anything from it as a whole without my written permission.
 Also please be aware, the combination of typography, colors & layout makes up my brand identity.
 So please don't just clone everything, but rather do a remix!